The following resources can help you set up and conduct your board of education candidate campaign:

 - Sept.
 9 at the OSBA Office in Columbus • 9 a.m.-12:30 p.m. • cost is $55

-As an alternative, OSBA also is offering a this workshop as an on-demand webinar available in early August 2023.
+As an alternative, OSBA also is offering this workshop as an on-demand webinar available in early August 2023.
 The cost is $55.
 The first half of the webinar will focus on board roles and responsibilities, and the second half will cover campaign finance and legal issues.
 Click to purchase the webinar

 Workshop and webinar registrants will receive a Board Candidate Kit, which includes “Candidate: A practical guide to running for school board;” a subscription to the OSBA Journal, the premier bimonthly magazine for school board members; and a subscription to Briefcase, a semimonthly newsletter.

 This OSBA publication answers commonly asked questions related to getting started as a candidate.
-Topics covered include management of the campaign committee, financial reporting and ethical issues.
+Topics covered include managing the campaign committee, financial reporting and ethical issues.